Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 Procedure Advantages Flaws

-Oil softening.
-Every evening you need to drip 3-5 drops of flaxseed, sesame or almond oil, preferably after that lie down so that the sore ear is on top.
-Does not completely remove too dense accumulations, can damage the auditory nerve in case of perforation of the eardrum.
+Softening with oil.
+Every evening you need to drip 3-5 drops of linseed, sesame or almond oil, after which it is advisable to lie so that the sore ear is on top.
+It does not allow you to completely remove too dense accumulations; it can damage the auditory nerve in case of perforation of the eardrum.

 Washing.
-Before cleaning the ears from sulfur plugs, 3-5 drops of 3% hydrogen peroxide are dripped into the ear canal, after 15 minutes warm water is injected into the sore ear with In most cases, it gives a positive effect after the first wash, does not require the use of special preparations or tools.
-Sometimes it causes discomfort when peroxide is injected, such as burning, hissing in the ear, and leads to an increase in volume of the plug, which negatively affects hearing.
+Before clearing the ears of wax plugs, 3-5 drops of 3% hydrogen peroxide are dripped into the ear canal; after 15 minutes, warm water is injected into the sore ear at In most cases, it gives a positive effect after the first wash and does not require the use of special drugs or instruments.
+Sometimes it causes unpleasant sensations when injecting peroxide, such as burning, hissing in the ear, and leads to an increase in the volume of the plug, which negatively affects hearing.

 Cerumenolysis.
-It is carried out with the use of special hygiene preparations - cerumenolytics.
-They do not increase the cork in size, quickly penetrate right inside and soften them.
-A few minutes after the introduction of the agent into the ear canal, accumulations of sulfur are excreted naturally.
-The drugs do not impair hearing during the procedure and do not cause pain, they act quickly and give a positive effect.
-In some cases, the treatment does not give the desired result, it is prohibited in the presence of otitis or perforation of the eardrum.
+It is carried out using special hygienic preparations - cerumenolytics.
+They do not increase the size of the plugs, quickly penetrate directly inside and soften them.
+A few minutes after introducing the product into the ear canal, accumulations of sulfur are removed naturally.
+The drugs do not impair hearing during the procedure and do not cause pain; they act quickly and have a positive effect.
+In some cases, treatment does not give the desired result; it is prohibited in the presence of otitis media or perforation of the eardrum.

 Cleaning with wax funnels.
-Special ear funnels impregnated with wax are sold in pharmacies.
-They are inserted into the diseased ear, while the patient lies on his side, a paper napkin with a small hole for the funnel is placed on the ear itself.
-Its end is set on fire and under the influence of vacuum, the cork is “pulled out” from the ear canal.
+Special ear specula impregnated with wax are sold in pharmacies.
+They are inserted into the sore ear, with the patient lying on his side, and a paper napkin with a small hole for a funnel is placed on the ear itself.
+Its end is set on fire and, under the influence of a vacuum, the plug is “pulled” out of the ear canal.
 When the funnel burns down to the mark, it is extinguished in a glass of water.
-Removes blockages, gives a warming effect, stimulates blood circulation.
-The method is ineffective in relation to stony accumulations of sulfur.
+Removes traffic jams, gives a warming effect, stimulates blood circulation.
+The method is ineffective against rocky accumulations of sulfur.

-Before you clean your ears from sulfur plugs, you need to consult a doctor.
-Even traditional medicine can give serious complications.
-To remove the wax plug from the ear, you do not need to use the following items:
+Before clearing wax from your ears, you should consult a doctor.
+Even traditional medicine can cause serious complications.
+To remove wax plugs from your ear, you do not need to use the following items:

 • matches;